ziqi-cn/Motrix/README.md

 English | [简体中文](./README-CN.md)

+[Motrix](https://github.com/agalwood/Motrix/) has not been updated for a long time and has accumulated a large number of issues.
+This project is based on [Motrix](https://github.com/agalwood/Motrix/) Fork and maintain and update it for a long time.

 imFile is a full-featured download manager that supports downloading HTTP, FTP, BitTorrent, Magnet, etc.

 imFile has a clean and easy to use interface.
 I hope you will like it 👻.